-Try this delicious and nutritious Vegan Pochero Recipe that is easy and without the animal fat and not compromising in taste.
-Vegan Pochero is comfort food and a Filipino favorite in many homes.
+Try this delicious and nutritious Vegan Pochero that is easy to cook, without animal fat, and does not compromise in taste.
+It is a comfort food and a Filipino favorite in many homes.
+It's a healthy dish to serve for any occasion, too.
+Check this out!

 Pochero truly is comfort food for many, as it is a complete meal in itself.
 You get loads of carbohydrates, protein, vitamins, and minerals from the vegetables and tomato sauce.

-- If you do not have coconut oil for sauteing the spices, you can use olive oil instead.
+- Coconut oil: You can use olive oil instead.
 Just remember that olive oil has a high smoke point so you have to be quick in sauteing and adjust the stove heat properly.

 Here's a quick overview of all the ingredients you will need: